Adidas sues Skechers, claiming 'Springblade' shoe knockoff

-(Reuters) - Adidas AG on Monday escalated its legal battle against Skechers USA Inc over athletic sneaker designs, filing a lawsuit accusing Skechers of stealing its "Springblade" concept for its similar "Mega Flex" shoe.
+(Reuters) - Adidas AG (ADSGn.DE) (ADDYY.PK) on Monday escalated its legal battle against Skechers USA Inc (SKX.N) over athletic sneaker designs, filing a lawsuit accusing Skechers of stealing its "Springblade" concept for its similar "Mega Flex" shoe.

 In a complaint filed in U.S. District Court in Portland, Oregon, Adidas said Skechers willfully infringed two patents related to Springblade, a three-year-old design whose midsole includes blades meant to help propel runners forward.